McCandless-Franklin Park Ambulance Authority

 McCandless-Franklin Park Ambulance Authority is required to abide by the terms of the version of this Notice currently in effect.
 However, McCandless-Franklin Park Ambulance Authority reserves the right to change the terms of this Notice at any time, and the changes will be effective immediately and will apply to all PHI that we maintain.
 Any material changes to the Notice will be promptly posted in our facilities and on our web site, if we maintain one.
-You can get a copy of the latest version of this Notice by contacting Timothy Butler, our HIPAA Compliance Officer.
+You can get a copy of the latest version of this Notice by contacting Christopher M. Dell, our Chief and Compliance Officer.

 Your Legal Rights and Complaints

 You also have the right to complain to us, or to the Secretary of the United States Department of Health and Human Services, if you believe that your privacy rights have been violated.
 You will not be retaliated against in any way for filing a complaint with us or to the government.